-Starting from the peat, the first output of the conversion process is the lignite (also known as "brown coal").
+Starting from the peat, the first output of the conversion process is the lignite which is also known as "brown coal".
 The continuing effects of temperature and pressure might transform lignite into sub-bituminous coals.
-Sub-bituminous coal might become harder and blacker, being then converted into bituminous coal (also known as "hard coal"); anthracite coal being is at the end of the evolution chain, containing the lowest rate of impurities.
+Sub-bituminous coal might become harder and blacker, which is then converted into bituminous coal or "hard coal".

 02Where is Coal Found?

 According to the World Coal Association, coal reserves are available in almost every country worldwide.
 Recoverable reserves are found in as many as 70 countries.

 - There are more than 1.1 trillion tonnes of proven coal worldwide reserves.